Wilfred Mott: Production

-Wilfred was played by Bernard Cribbins who appeared in the second Doctor Who film, Daleks - Invasion Earth 2150 AD, as companion Special Constable Tom Campbell, a character replacing that of Ian Chesterton from the television serial The Dalek Invasion of Earth on which the film was based.
-Cribbins was also considered for the fourth Doctor in 1974.
+Wilfred was played by Bernard Cribbins who appeared in the 1966 Doctor Who film, Daleks - Invasion Earth 2150 AD, as companion Special Constable Tom Campbell, a character replacing that of Ian Chesterton from the television serial The Dalek Invasion of Earth on which the film was based.
+Cribbins was also considered for the Fourth Doctor in 1974.
 In 2006, he became part of the revived series when a photograph of him at a wedding was used in the BBC's tie-in website for "Tooth and Claw".
 Cribbins also played a rock band manager in the Eighth Doctor radio play "Horror of Glam Rock" broadcast on BBC 7 in 2007.

 Cribbins brought elements of his own costume for the role when filming "Voyage of the Damned", such as the hat with the Parachute Regiment badge from his National Service days.

 Producer Phil Collinson stated in an interview for SFX that Wilfred Mott will "crop up again in the series several times".
-Collinson says of Cribbins "it's a great privilege to have him on set, he's wonderful" and "now we’ve got him we’re keeping him!
+Collinson says of Cribbins "it's a great privilege to have him on set, he's wonderful" and "now we've got him we're keeping him!
 He is brilliant."
 Wilfred is not "strictly speaking" linked to Series 4's joining thread, but in the commentary for the first episode, it was suggested that his meeting the Doctor in the Christmas special may not have been accidental.

 Following Wilfred Mott's appearance in "Voyage of the Damned", the character was reintroduced as a recurring character and it was established that he is Donna Noble's grandfather.
 The character replaces that of Donna's father, Geoff Noble, played by Howard Attfield in "The Runaway Bride", because Attfield died after filming scenes for "Partners in Crime".
 Collinson had the idea that Wilfred should be Donna's grandfather after Executive Producer Russell T Davies had decided that a grandfather character should replace the father character after Attfield's death.
 Davies and fellow Executive Producer Julie Gardner liked the idea, so Davies wrote Wilfred into "Partners in Crime".
 The character Cribbins portrayed in "Voyage of the Damned" was originally to have been called "Stan", but Davies felt that this was not a suitable name for a recurring character and renamed him "Wilfred".
 Davies was able to get the credits for "Voyage of the Damned" changed before its broadcast for consistency.

+Cribbins played Mott for the final time in the 2023 special "Wild Blue Yonder", filmed in 2022 prior to his death in July of that year.
+The producers had wanted to film more scenes with him within the other 2023 specials, but his health only gave him enough time to film one scene.
+The character appears for the last time in the following episode "The Giggle" through the use of a stand-in and archival audio from "The Poison Sky".